Katharine Basset: Servant to Anne of Cleves

-On 19 February 1540 Katharine wrote to her mother:"Madame, in my humble wyse my duty to your ladyship deserving you of your daily blessing...I humbly beseech your ladyship to be good lady and mother to me, for my Lady of Rutland sayeth that Mother Lowe, the Mother of the Dutch Maids, may do much for my preferment to the Queen's Highness; so that your ladyship would send her my good token that she might the better remember me.
+On 19 February 1540, Katharine wrote to her mother:"Madame, in my humble wyse my duty to your ladyship deserving you of your daily blessing...I humbly beseech your ladyship to be good lady and mother to me, for my Lady of Rutland sayeth that Mother Lowe, the Mother of the Dutch Maids, may do much for my preferment to the Queen's Highness; so that your ladyship would send her my good token that she might the better remember me.
 Trusting that your ladyship would be good lady unto me in this behalf..."

-The suit to "Mother Lowe" was successful and after 1540 Katharine was taken into the household of Anne of Cleves.
+The suit to the Mother of the Maids, "Mother Lowe", was successful and after 1540 Katharine was taken into the household of Anne of Cleves.

 Arrest and questioning

 Her sister Anne Bassett was rumoured to be a mistress of Henry VIII, by whom she was showered with great gifts and kept at court even after her stepfather Viscount Lisle had been sent to the Tower of London for alleged treason, namely for having plotted to betray Calais, then an English dominion, to the French.
 According to rumour, Anne Basset was being considered as Henry's sixth wife on the eve of Queen Catherine Howard's execution.

 Katharine came to public attention at the same time that her sister was supposedly being considered as a new wife for King Henry VIII, and was arrested and briefly imprisoned on suspicion of having made treasonable utterances.
 Katharine is said to have gossiped that Catherine Howard's misdemeanours and execution were the actions of God showing the king that his previous marriage to Anne of Cleves was still in force.

 The Letters and Papers of Henry VIII record the following examination dated 4 December 1541 of Jane Rattsey, who it appears had been provoked by Katharine Basset's relation to her of the news of Catherine Howard's misdemeanours and by her expression of praise of Anne of Cleves, into making unconsidered and impolitic replies to her:

 "Jane Rattsey, examined of her words to Eliz. (sic) Bassett, viz.: "What if God worketh this work to make the lady Anne of Cleves queen again?" says it was an idle saying suggested by Bassett's praising the lady Anne and dispraising the Queen that now is.
 Never spoke at any other time of the lady Anne, and she thinks the King's divorce from her good.
 Examined why she said, "What a man is the King!
 How many wives will he have?"
 She said it upon the sudden tidings declared to her by Bassett, when she was sorry for the change and knew not so much as she knows now".